Chapter 16:

 My paws slowed.
 My fur trembled.
 I wanted to go home.
 But my home right then was not the house with my parents, or the park with my cousins.
 It was the place where someone had said, ‘‘You like naps and food?
 Same.
 You’ll fit right in’’, So I climbed.

 The shrine was quiet.
 The air smelled like wood and incense and a little bit like Youchan’s herbs.
-I padded across the stones, ears still ringing with words.
+I padded across the stones.
+Hurtful words still rung in my ear.

 Unstable.
 Dangerous.
 I hate those words.
 I hate them so much my fur bristled again.